sourcefile/aime-pa/README.md

 - Python (tested in 3.12)
 - [Text generation WebUI](https://github.com/oobabooga/text-generation-webui/) in API mode.
 If you want to use a different (cloud) service, update the contents of the `getCompletion` function.

+### Suggested models
+- [MaziyarPanahi/Meta-Llama-3-8B-Instruct-GGUF](https://huggingface.co/MaziyarPanahi/Meta-Llama-3-8B-Instruct-GGUF): This works pretty decent on an old PC with a RTX 970.
+Not the fastest, but it gets the job done.

 ## Setup
 ```powershell
 python -m venv venv\